 - Do not use the public Wi-Fi to make online purchases or access bank accounts.

 - When logging into any public network, shut off your phone's auto-join function.

-- While using a pubic Wi-Fi network, periodically adjust your phone settings to forget the network, then log back in again.
+- While using a pubic Wi-Fi network, periodically adjust your phone settings to disconnect from the network, then log back in again.

 - Try purposely logging onto the public Wi-Fi using the wrong password.
 If you can get on anyway, that's a sign that the network is not secure.

-Remember also to avoid using public equipment – such as phones, computers and fax machines – for sensitive communication.
+Remember also to avoid using public equipment – such as phones, computers and fax machines – for sensitive communications.

 When you get home

 Electronics and devices used or obtained abroad can be compromised.
 Your mobile phone and other electronic devices may be vulnerable to malware if you connect with local networks abroad.
 Update your security software and change your passwords on all devices on your return home.